-- 3.1 The council and its Cabinet have power to waive any requirements within these contract procedure rules for specific projects, and any such decision may be a Key Decision. - 3.2 In exceptional circumstances, a Chief Officer also has the power, under the scheme of delegation in the Constitution, to waive any requirements within these contract procedure rules, provided that, where the contract is likely to exceed £40,000, the relevant Deputy Leader is consulted. - 3.3 Where a proposed contract is likely to exceed the EU Threshold, a Chief Officer has no delegated powers and the matter has to be determined by the Cabinet or council (see Rule 3.1).
-No exemption can be used if the EU Procedure applies. - 3.4 Where an exemption is necessary because of an unforeseeable emergency involving immediate risk to persons, property or serious disruption to council services, the Officer and the Chief Finance Officer or Chief Accountant may jointly approve the exemption but they must prepare a report for the next Cabinet to support the action taken. - 3.5 All exemptions, and the reasons for them, must be recorded using the Exemption Form in the Purchasing Guide on the Intranet.
-Exemptions shall be signed by the Officer and countersigned by the Chief Finance Officer - 3.6 An exemption must be approved by the Chief Finance Officer prior to commencing any procurement process using Office of Government Commerce (OGC) Buying Solutions Contracts.
-The terms and conditions of contract applicable to any OGC arrangement, including the requirement to undertake competition between providers, must be fully complied with. - 3.7 Financial Services must monitor the use of all exemptions. - 3.8 In order to secure Value for Money, the authority may enter into collaborative procurement arrangements.
-The Officer must consult the Chief Finance Officer and the Monitoring Officer where the purchase is to be made using collaborative procurement arrangements with another local authority, government department, statutory undertaker or public service purchasing consortium.
+3.1 The council and its Cabinet have power to waive any requirements within these contract procedure rules for specific projects, and any such decision may be a Key Decision.

+3.2 In exceptional circumstances, aA Chief Officer also has the power, under the scheme of delegation in the Constitution, in circumstances deemed exceptional by Legal Services, to waive any requirements within these contract procedure rules, provided that, where the contract is likely to exceed £40,000, the relevant Deputy Leader is consulted.

+3.3 Where a proposed contract is likely to exceed the EU Threshold the EU Procedure will apply and the requirements of these contract procedure rules may not be waived other than in the case of an unforeseeable emergency involving immediate risk to persons, property or serious disruption to council services, in which case the provisions of Rule 3.4 below will apply.

+3.4 Where an exemption is necessary because of an unforeseeable emergency involving immediate risk to persons, property or serious disruption to council services, the Officer and the Chief Finance Officer or Chief Accountant may jointly approve the exemption but they must prepare a report for the next Cabinet to support the action taken.

+3.5 All exemptions, and the reasons for them, must be recorded using the Exemption Form available on the Intranetin the Purchasing Guide on the Intranet.
+Exemptions shall be signed by the Officer and countersigned by the Chief Finance Officer

+3.6 An exemption must be approved by the Chief Finance Officer:

+(i) prior to commencing any procurement process using Office of Government Commerce (OGC) Buying Solutions Contracts Crown Commercial Service (CCS) contracts;

+(ii) prior to abandonment, where a procurement process is to be abandoned.

+The terms and conditions of contract applicable to any OGCCCS arrangement, including the requirement to undertake competition between providers, must be fully complied with.

+3.7 Financial Services must monitor the use of all exemptions.

+3.8 In order to secure Value for Money, the authority may enter into collaborative procurement arrangements.
+The Officer must consult the Chief Finance Officer and the

+Monitoring Officer where the purchase is to be made using collaborative procurement arrangements with another local authority, government department, statutory undertaker or public service purchasing consortium.

-3.8.1 All purchases made via a local authority purchasing and distribution consortium are deemed to comply with these contract procedure rules and no exemption is required.
+3.8.1 All pPurchases made via a local authority purchasing and distribution consortiumconsortium, other than purchases above the EU Threshold and other purchases below the EU threshold where international suppliers may be interested, are deemed to comply with these contract procedure rules and no exemption is required.

-However, purchases above the EU Threshold and other purchases below the threshold where international suppliers may be interested must be let under the EU Procedure, unless the consortium has satisfied this requirement already by letting their contract in accordance with the EU Procedures on behalf of the Council and other consortium members.
+However, pPurchases above the EU Threshold and other purchases below the threshold where international suppliers may be interested must be let under the EU Procedure, unless the consortium has satisfied this requirement already by letting their contract in accordance with the EU Procedures on behalf of the Council and other consortium members.

-- 3.8.2 Any contract entered into through collaboration with other local authorities or other public bodies, where a competitive process has been followed and that complies with the contract procedure rules of the leading organisation, will be deemed to comply with these contract procedure rules and no exemption is required.
-However, advice must be sought from the Chief Finance Officer and the Monitoring Officer. - 3.9 The use of e-procurement technology does not negate the requirement to comply with all elements of these contract procurement rules, particularly those relating to competition and Value for Money.
+3.8.2 Any contract entered into through collaboration with other local authorities or other public bodies, where a competitive process has been followed and that complies with the contract procedure rules of the leading organisation, will be deemed to comply with these contract procedure rules and no exemption is required.
+However, advice must be sought from the Chief Finance Officer and the Monitoring Officer before the contract is entered into.

+3.9 The use of e-procurement technology does not negate the requirement to comply with all elements of these contract procurement rules, particularly those relating to competition and Value for Money.